Trent's Last Case (novel): Film

 The novel was adapted into a silent film directed by Richard Garrick in 1920.
 A second adaptation (released in both a silent version and a sound version) was made by Howard Hawks in 1929.

 A third film adaptation was directed by Herbert Wilcox in 1952.
-It starred Michael Wilding as Trent, Orson Welles as Sigsbee Manderson, and Margaret Lockwood as Margaret Manderson.
+It starred Michael Wilding as Trent, Orson Welles as Sigsbee Manderson, and Margaret Lockwood as Margaret Manderson (the equivalent of Mabel).

 An excerpt of the book is recited in the film Places in the Heart (1984).
 The only part the audience hears is the opening line: "Chapter 1.
 Bad News.
 Between what matters and what seems to matter, how shall the world we know judge wisely?"

 Television

 The novel was adapted as an episode of the BBC anthology TV series Detective in April 1964, introduced by Rupert Davies as Maigret.
 It starred Michael Gwynn as Trent, Carleton Hobbs as Cupples, Bill Nagy as Bunner, Penelope Horner as Mabel Manderson, Kenneth Fortescue as Marlowe, and Peter Williams as Sigsbee Manderson.